-Extinction burst – This label is used to describe the increase in intensity or rate of a behavior when the behavior no longer results in the usual reinforcer that maintains it over time.
-Using Leo’s example above, an extinction burst when his hitting no longer results in a cookie may be stronger hits, and/or screaming, and/or crying, et cetera.
-It is important for continency managers (e.g., parents, teachers, professionals) do not “give in” during these bursts.
+Extinction burst is used to describe the increase in intensity or rate of a behavior when the behavior no longer results in the usual reinforcer that maintains it over time.
+For example, an extinction burst is when the child’s hitting no longer results in a cookie so they retort to stronger hits, and/or screaming, and/or crying, et cetera.
+It is important for contingency managers (e.g., parents, teachers, professionals) do not “give in” during these bursts.

 Extinction is frequently used to target or reduce interfering behavior such as:

 - excessive scratching/picking

 Extinction may not eliminate the behavior in every situation, so it’s not always the best choice of behavioral intervention especially if it involves harming oneself or someone else.

 Steps to constructing ABA Extinction Procedure Plan

 - Identify the data collection measures and baseline data

 - Be Strong.
 The adult working with the child should not give in or reinforce the problematic behaviors that occur during an Extinction Burst.

 - Stay Consistent.
 Don’t deviate.
 The adult needs to teach the child a new replacement behavior.

 - Be Patient.
 The change will not happen overnight.
 The adult needs to reinforce the new replacement behavior as the appropriate behavior for the child to get wants and needs met.